Our Guide to Product Care

-We consulted David Mesquita, founder of NYC shoe repair shop (a Team LR favorite), for his expert tips on taking care of leather boots and shoes.
+We consulted David Mesquita, founder of NYC shoe repair shop, Leather Spa (a Team LR favorite), for his expert tips on taking care of leather boots and shoes.

 "You can have a local cobbler apply a thin, protective rubber sole on your new shoes to add longevity.
 This is especially important with boots, as they tend to get worn harder than regular shoes.
 Once that rubber sole rubs down, you can (and should!) apply a new one.
 A cobbler can also use a water and stain repellent spray to protect them."

 "For suede, I recommend getting a suede brush and eraser, and brushing your shoes after every wear.
 Suede is very fibrous, so it accumulates dust and dirt, which you can brush off while it's still fresh on your shoes.
 But if you leave it, over time it starts to stick to the fibers and that becomes much harder to clean.
 The trick is to brush your suede shoes when you get home before putting them away."